XRPLF/xrpl-dev-portal/content/tutorials/quickstart/broker-sale.md

 ## Prepare a Brokered Transaction

-1. Use the Standby account to create a NFToken Sell Offer with the Broker account as the destination.
+1. Use the Standby account to create an NFT Sell Offer with the Broker account as the destination.
 	1. Enter the **Amount** of the sell offer in drops (millionths of an XRP).
 	2. Set the **Flags** field to _1_.
-	3. Enter the **NFToken ID** of the NFToken you want to sell.
+	3. Enter the **NFT ID** of the NFT you want to sell.
 	4. Optionally, enter a number of days until **Expiration**.
 	5. Enter the Broker account number as the **Destination**.
 	6. Click **Create Sell Offer**.